 In a desire to capture experience and to secure the past to figure the future, I explore the elaboration of memory, the construction of social relationships, and my fascination for the imperceptible.

 Throughout my practice, works have taken various forms and explore diverse contexts.
-My earlier works questioned the body and corporeal sensation; over time, the active participation of the viewer has become increasingly central to my practice and the artwork itself.
-My overall body of work aims to make the fragility inherent to the
+My earlier works questioned the body and corporeal sensation; over time, the active inclusion of the audience has become increasingly central to my practice and the artwork itself.
+My overall body of work aims to make the fragility inherent to of the human system.